Xenosaga: Pied Piper: Development and release

 The story of Ziggy was always part of series creator Tetsuya Takahashi's plan for the Xenosaga project, but Monolith Soft had yet to decide in what form it should be presented.
 Takahashi later stated that Ziggy's story was originally part of the planned scenario for Xenosaga Episode II.
-The team were then contacted by the mobile development division of series publisher Namco, asking whether Monolith Soft could work with them on a mobile property.
-The team decided to use the mobile game to communicate Ziggy's story and agreed to the collaboration.
-Namco Mobile developed the game, while Monolith Soft handled the story development.
+The team was contacted by the mobile development division of series publisher Namco, asking whether Monolith Soft could work with them on a mobile property, and agreed to the collaboration, using the mobile game to tell Ziggy's story; Namco Mobile developed the game, while Monolith Soft handled story development.
 External studio Tom Create helped develop the game.
 The creation of Pied Piper formed part of a move by the newly-established lead developers of Xenosaga to expand the series into other media following the release of Episode I. The game's script was co-written by series creators Tetsuya Takahashi and his wife Soraya Saga.
 Pied Piper was Saga's last contribution to the Xenosaga series prior to leaving the project in 2005.
 The game's title is a reference to the German fable of the Pied Piper of Hamelin.
 Pied Piper was first announced in July 2004.
-The game was originally published exclusively for Vodafone devices, a version was released on 5 July 2006 for NTT DoCoMo's i-mode service.
+The game was originally published exclusively for Vodafone devices, with a version for NTT Docomo's i-mode service released on 5 July 2006.
 The third video game release in the Xenosaga series, the game is one of two games to remain exclusive to Japan.
+A fan-translated video walkthrough was created in 2023.
+In 2025, a copy of Pied Piper, along with the mobile RPG Lost Chronicle, was found by an anonymous donor and preserved online; an English fan translation is in development.